 However, as a responsible owner, it is critical for you to know that hamsters generally dislike being in the water and they will try to do their best to avoid being in it.

 Health Effects of Hamsters Getting Wet

-Exposing your hamsters in the water by forcing them to swim or by giving a bath will put them under extreme stress and discomfort.
+Exposing your hamsters to the water by forcing them to swim or by giving them a bath will put them under extreme stress and discomfort.
 In short, making them wet is dangerous as stress in hamsters can lead to a weakened immune system, resulting in them becoming more susceptible to illnesses and diseases.

 One of the adverse effects your hamster can suffer from being in the water is that it washes off the natural oils in its hair and skin.
 These natural oils are responsible for keeping the hamsters’ fur and skin healthy, which also help protect their bodies from getting too dirty.

 Moreover, hamsters cannot manage their body temperature very well.
 So by losing the protection of the natural oils, they have on their skin and hair, can also lead them to get hypothermia.